 Physicists and astronomers typically do the following:

-- Develop scientific theories and models that attempt to explain the properties of the natural world, such as the force of gravity or the formation of atoms
+- Develop scientific theories and models that attempt to explain the properties of the natural world, such as the force of gravity or the formation of sub-atomic particles

 - Plan and conduct scientific experiments and studies to test theories and discover properties of matter and energy

-- Write proposals and apply for research grants
+- Write proposals and apply for funding to conduct research

 - Design new scientific equipment, such as telescopes and lasers